infumap/infumap/tools/gpu/text_embedding/README.md

 # Text Embedding

-This service runs a local `llama-server` in embedding mode.
+This service exposes Infumap's public text embedding API and uses a private `llama-server` process for the actual embedding work.

-By default it serves the Q8 GGUF build of Qwen3 Embedding 0.6B:
+The model is intentionally fixed to the Q8 GGUF build of Qwen3 Embedding 0.6B:

 ```bash
 Qwen/Qwen3-Embedding-0.6B-GGUF:Q8_0
 ```

-`llama-server` needs a GGUF model.
-If you want to use a converted build from a different repo, set `TEXT_EMBEDDING_HF_MODEL`.
-If you already have a local GGUF, set `TEXT_EMBEDDING_MODEL_PATH`.
+There is no launcher option to change the model.
+Requests may omit `model`; if they include it, it must match the fixed model above.

 ## Start The Service

 Requirements:

+- `python3` 3.10 through 3.13
+- `python3-venv`
 - `llama-server` on `PATH`, or `TEXT_EMBEDDING_LLAMA_BIN=/path/to/llama-server`

 From the repo root: